Electric Duct Heater

 3. Heater on indication.

-4. Manual/auto rocker switch
+4. Manual/auto reset indication.

 5. Fan run indication.